ajo01/LUX/README.md

 command: npm start

 Todo:
-bug with showing prices in app cart.subtotal.formatted_with_symbol filter products click on product -> modal view with product details product.js: change card to:
+bug with showing prices in app cart.subtotal.formatted_with_symbol.
+Use useEffect for this filter products click on product -> modal view with product details product.js: change card to: